A boundary maximum principle for stationary pairs of varifolds with fixed contact angle

 The maximum principle for minimal submanifolds has been proved in various context.
 The interior maximum principle for $C^2$-hypersurfaces is a direct consequence of the well-known Hopf's boundary point lemma \cite[Lemma 3.4]{GT01}.
 It is then generalized to arbitrary codimension by Jorge-Tomi \cite{JT03}.
-In the non-smooth case, B. White \cite{White10} established the interior maximum principle in the context of minimal varieties, in any codimension.
-Recently, M. M. Li and X. Zhou generalized the main result of \cite{White10} to the free boundary setting, they established a boundary maximum principle for minimal varieties (stationary varifolds) with free boundary, in arbitrary codimension (\cite[Theorem 1.2]{LZ21}).
+In the non-smooth case, White \cite{White10} established the interior maximum principle in the context of minimal varieties, in any codimension.
+Recently, Li-Zhou generalized the main result of \cite{White10} to the free boundary setting, they established a boundary maximum principle for free boundary minimal varieties (free boundary stationary varifolds), in arbitrary codimension (\cite[Theorem 1.2]{LZ21}).

-As argued in \cite{LZ21}, in the smooth, codimension-1 case, the boundary maximum principle for free boundary hypersurface amounts to be a simple application of Hopf's lemma. {Meanwhile, in the smooth case, it is trivial that no smooth submanifolds $V$ that contains $p$ and having contact angle $\theta_1$ can be supported in $\Om$, since $S$ has contact angle $\theta_0<\pi/2<\theta_1$.
-However, in our case, $(V,W)$ is a $\theta_1$-stationary pair does not imply that $V$ should be `contacting the boundary with $\theta_1$ angle'; that is to say, this trivial fact in the smooth case does not automatically extend to the non-smooth setting}.
+As argued in \cite{LZ21}, in the smooth, codimension-1 case, the boundary maximum principle for free boundary hypersurface amounts to be a simple application of Hopf's lemma. {Meanwhile, one can also derive a boundary maximum principle for a generic contact angle $\theta_0\in(0,\pi)$ by virtue of Hopf’s lemma, see e.g. \cite[Lemma 1.13]{LZZ21}.
+Therefore our main result Theorem \ref{Thm-MP-FixedContactAngle} serves as a generalization of this classical result and of course as an extension of \cite[Theorem 1.2]{LZ21} from $\theta_0=\pi/2$ to $\theta_0\in(0,\pi/2)$.}